stnava/ANTsTutorial/README.md

 Guide to tutorial materials for ANTs/R

 The goal of this tutorial is to use ANTs and ANTsR to turn raw data into clean data.

-We will
+We will focus on brain magnetic resonance images.

-* Organized and inspect the raw data to understand its structure and identify potential problem cases.
+* Organize and inspect the raw data to understand its structure and identify potential problem cases.

 * Identify hypotheses and quantification targets.